Optimization Algorithms as Robust Feedback Controllers: Optimization Algorithms as Dynamical Systems

+In contrast to the discrete-time system \eqref{eq:proj_grad_desc}, continuous-time projected gradient flows can be generalized extensively.
+In particular, convexity of $\calX$ is not required.
+More precisely, whereas $P_\calX$ requires $\calX$ to be convex to be well-defined, $\Pi_\calX$ is generally well-defined since $T_\calX(x)$ is non-empty and closed convex for a large class of non-convex sets called \emph{(Clarke) regular} (see \citealt{rockafellarVariationalAnalysis2009}).

 \Cref{fig:cstr_pgrad} illustrates the qualitative behavior of projected gradient flows.
-Namely, in the interior of the feasible set, trajectories follow the gradient direction whereas at the boundary, trajectories follow the steepest \emph{feasible} descent direction.
-It is also evident that, compared to penalty or barrier approaches, projected gradient flows are inherently discontinuous systems, and their study requires tools from non-smooth analysis~\citep{clarkeOptimizationNonsmoothAnalysis1990,aubinDifferentialInclusionsSetValued1984,hauswirthProjectedDynamicalSystems2020}.
+Namely, in the interior of the feasible set, trajectories follow the gradient direction, whereas at the boundary, trajectories follow the steepest \emph{feasible} descent direction.
+Projected gradient flows are therefore inherently discontinuous systems, and their study requires tools from non-smooth analysis~\citep{aubinDifferentialInclusionsSetvalued1984,hauswirthProjectedDynamicalSystems2020}. {\tb It is worth remarking that projected gradient flows can be modified in order to recover continuity \citep{wang2000globallyProjectedDynamicalSystems} and in order to ensure that the flow is well defined outside of the feasible region \citep{jordan2022nonsmoothDynamicalSystems}.
+These properties often come with additional convexity assumptions.
+An exception is the modification presented in \cite{cortes2022controlBarrierFunction}, where control barrier function theory is employed to achieve both these properties in a non-convex setting.
+Another strategy that handles non-convexity is to leverage anti-windup schemes to smoothly and robustly approximate projected gradient flows \citep{hauswirthAntiWindupApproximationsOblique2020a,hauswirthDifferentiabilityProjectedTrajectories2020,hauswirthRobustImplementationProjected2020}, see \cref{ex:awa}. }